-The Modern Whig Party can best be described as sincere, pragmatic and centrist.
-We believe in rational solutions over ideology, integrity over impunity, and authentic public service above all.
+Modern Whigs can best be described as sincere, pragmatic and centrist.
+We believe in rational solutions over dogma, integrity over impunity, and authentic public service above all.

-Our core Modern Whig philosophy relies on several fundamental tenets:
+Our core philosophy relies on several fundamental tenets:

 INTEGRITY.
 To us, integrity means basic honesty and a commitment to an ethical approach to politics in both thought and action.
 Whigs practice what they preach, live up to their promises and do not make promises they cannot keep.

 Integrity also means accountability; no one is above the law and everyone should live by the same rules.
 You'll find Modern Whigs nearly mum on issues of social morality.
-On issues of ethics or integrity, however, we will hold our officers, leaders and candidates to the highest of ethical standards, above today's actual legal requirements.
+On issues of ethics or integrity, however, we will hold our candidates, elected leaders and ourselves to the highest of ethical standards, above today's actual legal requirements.

 MERITOCRACY.
 Modern Whigs believe society should reward merit -- the combination of intelligence, talent, competence and hard work.
 An individual’s educational achievements, professional accomplishments, commitment to excellence and personal character should be the chief determinants of their financial and social success.